Sunday, 09 April 2023

 At the airport

-The following places are closed, with references remaining on the web, ceased to offer organic items or re-opened without any notice on whether they still offer organic items:
+The following places are either closed, with references remaining on the web, or ceased to offer organic items:

 - Credo, Ørjaveita 4 (partially organic gourmet restaurant, re-opened on new location)

 - Makro Buffet og Restaurant, Prinsens gt.
 4c (partially organic macrobiotic eatery)